Fire Door Installation Standards

 Legibility: Markings on fire doors should be clear and easy to read, without blurriness or fading.

 VIII.
-Fire Door Acceptance Standards
+Acceptance Standards

 Post-Installation Inspection: After installation, fire doors must undergo inspection to ensure compliance with design requirements and standards.